Legacy

 The Mondejar Heritage

-Publishing and Intellectual Life
+Media and Intellectual Life

-Beyond publishing, he was active in journalism as a writer for The Philippine Herald and as publisher of The Midweek Reporter and EVAA News.
+Beyond printing, he was active in journalism as a writer for The Philippine Herald and as publisher of The Midweek Reporter and EVAA News.
 He was also known as a speechwriter to former Philippine presidents and other dignitaries, reflecting his participation in national discourse and public affairs.
-He authored Leyte Firsts and Thoughts That Inspire for All Occasions, and later served as national president of the Press Alliance of the Philippines.
-In the 1950s, the company’s building was inaugurated by President Ramon Magsaysay, while its offset printing machinery was inaugurated by Senator Gil J. Puyat, reflecting the national recognition of the enterprise.

-In 1970, Jose Rene E. Mondejar Sr. carried the publishing legacy into a new generation with the establishment of JE Mondejar Press in Tacloban City.
+In 1970, Jose Rene E. Mondejar Sr. carried the publishing legacy into a new generation through JE Mondejar Press in Tacloban City.
 Recognised as a pioneer printing press in Eastern Visayas, it strengthened the family’s role in regional print culture and institutional publishing.
-He also served as publisher of Option Newspaper and Scope Newsmagazine in Eastern Visayas.
-At the age of sixteen, he published Book of Nudes, recognised as the first songbook with guitar chords in the Philippines.
-He later expanded the family’s publishing activities through offset printing, the printing of government materials, and related publishing services.

 Travel and International Connection

-In 1950, the establishment of the Mondejar Airline Ticketing Office placed the family among the early participants in the Philippines’ expanding commercial aviation and travel sector.
+In 1950, the establishment of the Mondejar Airline Ticketing Office positioned the family among the early participants in the Philippines’ expanding commercial aviation and travel sector.

 It reflected an early engagement with mobility, international connection, and service.

-Today, this legacy continues through Mondejar Travels, a concept devoted to bespoke cultural journeys and curated old-world experiences, including itineraries from Manila to London.
+Today, this legacy continues through Mondejar Travels, devoted to bespoke cultural journeys and curated old-world experiences.

 Security and Protective Services

-From 1965 onwards, the family expanded into professional security services through Bonded Security Guards and Central Intelligence Services, which provided protection for financial institutions, businesses, and public infrastructure.
-During the 1970s, these responsibilities reportedly included major banks and significant national infrastructure, including the San Juanico Bridge in Leyte.
+From 1965 onwards, the family expanded into professional security services through Bonded Security Guards and Central Intelligence Services, providing protection for financial institutions, businesses, and public infrastructure.

 Education and Institutional Development

-In 1990, JE Mondejar Computer College was founded by Jose Rene E. Mondejar Sr. in Tacloban City as one of the pioneering institutions in the region devoted to computer and technology education.
-It remains an important part of the family’s educational legacy and its commitment to widening access to practical and future-oriented learning.
+In 1990, JE Mondejar Computer College was founded by Jose Rene E. Mondejar Sr. and Lucita D. Mondejar in Tacloban City as one of the pioneering institutions in the region devoted to computer and technology education.

-Its international extension in Switzerland continues through the Mondejar Institute, founded by Minerva Mondejar Steiner, which serves as a global platform for research, workshops, and education in artificial intelligence and emerging technologies.
+Its international extension in Switzerland continues through the Mondejar Institute, founded by Minerva Mondejar Steiner, which serves as a platform for research, workshops, and education in artificial intelligence and emerging technologies.

 Hospitality and Social Life